ctlcltd/e2-sat-editor/ROADMAP.md

 - Presence of language interpreter binaries

-## Automated build

-Set up an automated build system, for example *GitHub Actions*.
-Need to focus on resources, limitations, usage limits per account.

-Need stable and recent versions of *Qt* and *libcurl4*, pre-distributed and trusted binaries.

-Currently `macdeployqt` and `windeployqt` do not generate working builds.

-Need to create *script* to automatically resolve and link dependencies, all the libraries that will be bundled with the software.

-The software distributed for *Windows* and *macOS* is not signed, nor distributed through the main distribution channels, for example *Windows Store* and *App Store*.
-Distribution through these channels may have limitations, for example: *Qt* built to be compliant with App Store.
-The software for macOS is distributed only for *Intel x86_64* architecture.
-Bringing reliable developers into the team, with the ability to sign, could make possible to sign the software and build and test it for *Silicon* architecture.

 ## Smart Userbouquet

 Smart Userbouquets are userbouquets created through filtering.
 The idea behind Smart Userbouquets is font collections created with metadata.